braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/scheduling_and_organizing/archiving_campaigns.md

 subplatform: Scheduling and Organizing
 page_order: 2

-tools: campaigns
 page_type: reference
 description: "This reference article goes over how to archive a pre-existing campaign, the effects of archiving a campaign, and how to resume that campaign if needed."
+tool:
+- Campaigns
+- Segments
 ---
 # Archiving Campaigns